lvgl/lvgl/docs/integration/chip/arm.rst

 Arm Cortex-M55 and Cortex-M85 have the `SIMD Helium <https://www.arm.com/technologies/helium>`__ instruction set.
 Among many others, this can effectively speed up UI rendering. :ref:`Arm2D <arm2d>` is a library maintained by Arm that leverages the Helium instruction set.

-Note that Arm2D cannot be compiled with GCC; it is recommended to use Ac6 or LLVM.
+Note that GCC has some known issues with Helium intrinsics.
+It is recommended to use AC6 or LLVM when dealing with Helium code.

 To add Arm2D to your project, follow these steps: